 What should I do if I witness a breach of the Code?

-As an Employee, Entrepreneur, Volunteer or Intern you should not only live by the Code but ensure your fellow colleagues, Entrepreneurs, Volunteers, Interns and customers also adhere to our principles.
-If you suspect that someone you know may have breached our Code while working at SisterWorks you should report them to a SisterWorks Team Member in the first instance.
-If you are unable to speak to a Team Member for any reason about this issue, you should escalate it to Allegra Consulting (the organisation assisting SisterWorks with HR matters).
+As an employee, entrepreneur, volunteer or intern you should not only live by the Code but ensure your fellow colleagues, entrepreneurs, volunteers, interns and customers also adhere to our principles.
+If you suspect that someone you know may have breached our Code while working at SisterWorks you should report them to a SisterWorks Team Lead in the first instance.
+If for any reason you are unable to relay this information to a Team Lead, please contact Caroline Mills at Allegra Consulting (the organisation assisting SisterWorks with HR matters).
 If you still feel your concern is not being heard, you should contact the CEO or Board Members.

 Caroline Mills – 0404 881 432 | email@example.com